 When you upload your index page to Calibre, the program will automaticly up-load all the linked text and image pages, with it, in the folder.
 Calibre automaticly saves the whole folder as a zip folder.

 Calibre has certain settings for different kinds of reading devices and different formats.
-I make use of that, to put my draft book, in mobi format, and onto my kindle reader, to see how it looks.
-My (old) Kindle reader also appears to accept the epub format.
+I made use of that, to put my draft book, in mobi format, and onto my kindle reader, to see how it looks.
+Amazon stopped accepting mobi formats.
+I think it went over to the epub industry standard for e-books.

 If you have fotos for your book, these may be included with the html file or files in a folder.
 Calibre converts this package to e-book form.
 It takes you to the folder.
 You click on the index page, which links to all your text and image pages in the folder, and Calibre will upload the lot, as a zipped folder.